 Natalie Hemby was born in Illinois, the daughter of a Nashville studio guitarist.
 She almost signed a record deal with Sony in her early 20s but it fell through.
 Instead, she worked in marketing but started collaborating with Miranda Lambert as a songwriter on 2009’s Platinum.
-She contributed to acclaimed albums like Miranda Lambert’s The Weight of These Wings, Kacey Musgraves‘ Golden Hour, and A Star Is Born.
+She contributed to acclaimed albums like Miranda Lambert’s The Weight of These Wings, Kacey Musgraves‘ Golden Hour, and the soundtrack A Star Is Born.
 In 2017, on the verge of turning 40, Hemby self-released her debut album Puxico.
 In 2019 she joined Brandi Carlile, Amanda Shires, and Maren Morris in The Highwomen.

 Hemby signed a record deal as a solo artist in 2021, resulting in Pins and Needles.
 To date she’s thrived with low-key and intimate material – Puxico is named for the tiny Missouri town that her grandfather came from, while The Highwomen’s ‘My Only Child’ provides poignant insight into Hemby’s personal life.

 Hemby’s debut album was a soundtrack to her documentary Puxico, about the annual homecoming celebration in her grandfather’s tiny Missouri town.
 Like the documentary, the album had a long gestation, as Hemby started working on it in 2010.
 Puxico plays to Hemby’s strengths – it’s tuneful and charming, with low-key arrangements.
 Greg Leisz contributes pedal steel while Hemby’s husband Mike Wrucke produces.